The BME Story

 BME Moves to NASCAR

 By 1995, the Bill Miller Engineering Forged Racing Piston was so highly regarded that Hendrick Motorsports, the top team in NASCAR Winston Cup (now called Sprint Cup) Racing, switched to BME Pistons.
-When news got out of which piston Winston Cup Champion, Jeff Gordon was using, other teams jumped on the band wagon.
-Over the last dozen years, BME racing pistons have been used by all the top NASCAR teams racing Chevrolets, Pontiacs or Dodges.
-In addition to four-time Champion, Gordon; seven-time Winston Cup Champion, the late Dale Earnhardt; 2000 Champion Bobby Labonte; 2002 Daytona 500 Winner, Ward Burton, and 2005/2002 Sprint Cup Champion, 1999 Rookie of the Year and 2007 Brickyard 400 winner Tony Stewart, all ran Bill Miller Engineering Pistons.
+When news got out of which piston Cup Champion, Jeff Gordon was using, other teams jumped on the band wagon.
+Over the last 16 years, BME racing pistons have been used by all the top NASCAR teams racing Chevrolets, Dodges and Toyotas.
+Since 1996, six NASCAR Sprint Cup Champions, Jeff Gordon (1997, 1998, 2001) Bobby Labonte (2000) and Tony Stewart (2002, 2005), along with five Daytona 500 Winners, Dale Earnhardt (1998), Ward Burton (2002), Dale Earnhardt Jr. (2004), Kevin Harvick (2007) and Jamie McMurray (2010) used BME Pistons.

 BME Builds Blowers

 In 1996, Bill Miller Engineering introduced the Gibson/Miller Supercharger.
-Designed by aerodynamicist and former BME Top Fuel driver, Tim Gibson, the Gibson/Miller Supercharger is intended for blown-fuel and blown-alcohol drag race applications and other situations were a high-flow, high-boost, Roots-type supercharger with unusually good durability is required.
+Designed jointly by aerodynamicist and former BME Top Fuel driver, Tim Gibson, and Bill Miller, the Gibson/Miller Supercharger is intended for blown-fuel and blown-alcohol drag race applications and other situations where a high-flow, high-boost, Roots-type, "14-71" supercharger is required.
 The Gibson/Miller Supercharger was quickly embraced by top competitors in nitro class drag racing for its outstanding quality and high performance.
-The improved Gibson/Miller Mark II debuted in 2007 and continues as the most efficient, reliable and durable supercharger available to nitro class racers.
+The improved Gibson/Miller Mark II debuted in 2009 with structural improvements along with a 12% improvement in air flow.
+In 2011, BME expanded the its supercharger line by adding 6-71, 8-71, 10-71 and 12-71 sizes to the line along with high helix rotor sets.

 This view of the BME factory floor shows the piston and connecting rod manufacturing lines.